pingidentity/pipeline-example-platform/README.md

 ![Create a new issue](./img/githubissuerequestapp.png "Create a new issue")

+2. Provide a description and save the issue by clicking the "Submit New Issue" button.

-2. Click "Create a branch" and choose "Checkout Locally" for GitHub to create a development branch and PingOne environment on your behalf.
+3. Select the issue and click "Create a branch" and choose "Checkout Locally" from the right-hand navigation menu.
+This action will cause GitHub to create a development branch and PingOne environment on your behalf.

 ![Create a branch](./img/createabranch.png "Create a branch")